 The Falkland Islands shelf is located within the Patagonian large marine ecosystem, one of the most productive fishing areas in the world (Arkhipkin et al. 2012).
-The Patagonian large marine ecosystem is comprised of a southern temperate ecosystem in the north and a sub-Antarctic ecosystem in the south, divided by a boundary that runs from the south-west to the north-east through the Falkland Islands (Boltovskoy 1999).
+The Patagonian large marine ecosystem is comprised of a southern temperate ecosystem in the north and a sub-Antarctic ecosystem in the south (Boltovskoy 1999).
 The temperate ecosystem lies within waters of subtropical origin, transported onto the shelf by the Brazil Current and mixed with temperate shelf waters.
 Several productive zones are revealed in this ecosystem, mainly due to the existence of tidal mixing oceanographic fronts, as well as seasonal fronts originating from cold fresh water inflows into the Strait of Magellan.
 The sub-Antarctic ecosystem lies within waters of sub-Antarctic origin transported onto the shelf by the Falkland Current (Peterson & Whitworth 1989).
 The Falkland Current diverges from the main stream of the Antarctic Circumpolar Current in the Drake Passage and turns northwards.
 The Falkland Current splits at the continental slope south of the Falkland Islands into a weak branch and a stronger branch that flow around the west and east of the Islands, respectively (Bianchi et al. 1982).
 These oceanographic features affect the distribution and abundance of marine species; for instance, Argentine shortfin squid (Illex argentinus) and hoki (Macruronus magellanicus) migrate to frontal zones for feeding and back to non-frontal zones for spawning (Agnew 2002).
-In contrast, migrations of deep-water fish such as toothfish (Dissostichus eleginoides) into the shelf are favoured by intrusions of sub-Antarctic waters (Laptikhovsky et al. 2008; Arkhipkin & Laptikhovsky 2010).
+In contrast, migrations of deep-water fish such as Patagonian toothfish (Dissostichus eleginoides) into the shelf are favoured by intrusions of sub-Antarctic waters (Laptikhovsky et al. 2008; Arkhipkin & Laptikhovsky 2010).

-Squids and fishes around the Falkland Islands have been targeted by international fishing fleets over decades.
+Squid and fish species around the Falkland Islands have been targeted by international fishing fleets over decades.
 However, catch data by species only started to be recorded systematically from the year 1987 (Falkland Islands Government 1989).
-Total catches reached a maximum of 462,487 t in 2015, in part due to the unusual large intrusion of I. argentinus in Falkland Islands waters from April to May 2015 (Winter 2015) that resulted in record catches (332,862 t) for this species that year (Falkland Islands Government 1989, 2024).
+Total catches reached a maximum of 462,487 t in 2015, in part due to the unusual large intrusion of I. argentinus in Falkland Islands waters from April to May 2015 (Winter 2015) that resulted in record catches (332,862 t) for this species that year (Falkland Islands Government 1989, 2025).

 Finfish license allocations in the Falkland Islands used to be set by Total Allowable Effort (TAE) calculated as a function of the catchability of an index species that represents the main target of the fishery.
 This approach worked under the assumption of consistent relationships among catch, effort, and biomass.
 The first index species for finfish TAE was southern blue whiting (Micromesistius australis).
-However, with declining catches of southern blue whiting and increasing catches of rock cod (Patagonotothen ramsayi), the index species was re-examined (Payá et al. 2010) and switched in 2011 from southern blue whiting to rock cod in order to set effort allocation.
-Catches of rock cod decreased since 2010 (Falkland Islands Government 2024; Ramos & Winter 2023a) whereas catches of common hake (Merluccius hubbsi) increased, and reached a maximum catch in 2022 (62,624 t; Falkland Islands Government 2024).
+However, catches of southern blue whiting declined in the 1990s and the stock collapsed by 2009, whilst catches of rock cod (Patagonotothen ramsayi)

+peaked in 2010 (Laptikhovsky et al. 2013; Ramos & Winter 2023a).
+Hence, the index species was re-examined (Payá et al. 2010) and switched in 2011 from southern blue whiting to rock cod in order to set effort allocation.
+Catches of rock cod decreased since 2010 (Falkland Islands Government 2025; Ramos & Winter 2023a) whereas catches of common hake (Merluccius hubbsi) increased, and reached a maximum catch in 2022 (62,624 t; Falkland Islands Government 2025).
 The use of an index species to manage all Falkland Islands commercial species was thus considered unreliable, and the Falkland Islands Government mandated assessing each individual commercial stock.
 An important step to achieve this goal is to estimate the abundance and distribution of each commercial stock in the Falkland Islands Conservation Zones (FICZ and FOCZ) based on commercial and scientific surveys.